Ex-head of U.N. Palestinian refugee agency denies wrongdoing amid misconduct probe

-ZURICH (Reuters) - The former head of the United Nations’ Palestinians aid agency who resigned in the face of an inquiry into misconduct allegations has denied wrongdoing and said his agency was victim of a political campaign.
+ZURICH/JERUSALEM (Reuters) - The former head of the United Nations’ Palestinians aid agency who resigned in the face of an inquiry into misconduct allegations has denied wrongdoing and said his agency was the victim of a political campaign designed to undermine it.

 The agency has faced budgetary difficulties since last year, when the United States, its biggest donor, halted its aid of $360 million per year.
 The United States and Israel have both accused UNRWA of mismanagement and anti-Israeli incitement.